gkswltjs/LaonSill/README.md

-# Welcome to SoooA framework
+# Welcome to LaonSill framework

-SoooA is a C++ based open source software framework.
-SoooA supports a wide variety of distributed GPUs and offers excellent performance in speed / memory to work well in commercial environments.
-SoooA is distributed under the Apache 2.0 license and offers paid models such as subscription models with technical support for paid users.
-Currently, SoooA is developing a framework to run in embedded and mobile environment and will provide functions to analyze / design using GUI.
+LaonSill is a C++ based open source software framework.
+LaonSill supports a wide variety of distributed GPUs and offers excellent performance in speed / memory to work well in commercial environments.
+LaonSill is distributed under the Apache 2.0 license and offers paid models such as subscription models with technical support for paid users.
+Currently, LaonSill is developing a framework to run in embedded and mobile environment and will provide functions to analyze / design using GUI.

 # Installation
 ## Required Packages